 It seems like everyone, overnight, has magically developed an opinion on cryptocurrency.
 It may be well-informed thanks to hours of copious research and comparing growth rates of various currencies while running complex simulations to understand market volatility.
-But it’s also just as likely that their interest was sparked by a piece of spam email telling them it’s a way to get rich quick.
+But it’s also just as likely that their interest was sparked by a piece of spam email telling them it’s a way to get rich quickly.
 It’s hard to know who you should really trust.

 If it’s not MSNBC’s Jim Cramer of Mad Money that blockchain-based currency investors are turning to for advice, who wields the most influence in this investment sphere?
 Combining social media reach with the opinions of over 500 blockchain enthusiasts, it was John McAfee who was seen as the most influential voice in this domain.